-This involves taking a tiny sample of tissue through a needle.
+A CT guided deep tissue/organ biopsy involves taking a tiny sample of tissue (cells in your body) through a needle.
 This may be a fine needle aspiration (FNA) or a core biopsy.
 The needle is guided into place using an ultrasound or CT.

-The sample is sent to a pathology laboratory where the specimen is later analysed.
+The tissue sample is sent to a pathology laboratory where to be analysed.
 Results are usually available in 2 to 3 days.
-The report will be sent to your referring doctor who will then convey these results to you.
+The report will be sent to your referring doctor who will then give these results to you.
 The pathology company may also charge a gap for these services.
 Please discuss this with us if you have any questions.

 You will be positioned in the best way to access the area to be biopsied.
-The area will be cleaned with antiseptic and local anaesthetic administered.
-For an FNA the radiologist will use ultrasound or CT to guide a needle into the correct area.
-If a core biopsy is performed, a tiny incision will be made in the skin before the core needle is inserted.
-It is often necessary to make more than one pass of the needle to obtain a sufficient sample.
+The area will be cleaned with antiseptic and local anaesthetic given.
+For a fine needle aspiration, the radiologist will use ultrasound or CT to guide a needle into the correct area.
+If a core biopsy is performed (using a hollow needle to remove a tissue sample), a tiny incision (cut) will be made in the skin before the core needle is inserted.
+It is often necessary to make more than one pass of the needle to get enough tissue sample.

 Before your Scan

 It is essential that your previous x-ray, CT and ultrasound films are available at the time of the biopsy.
-Please bring these with you to your examination if you have them.
+Please bring these with you if you have them.

-You may be asked to fast for 6 hours prior to the procedure.
+You may be asked to fast (not eat or drink anything) for 6 hours prior to the procedure.

-Please inform us if you are on medication to thin your blood (eg. Warfarin, Aspirin or Clopidogrel).
-You may need to stop this prior to the procedure after discussion with your doctor.
+Please tell us if you are on medication to thin your blood (e.g. Warfarin, Aspirin or Clopidogrel).
+You may need to stop this before the procedure, but only after discussion with your doctor.

 Day hospital admission may be required.
 It is important that you have someone to drive you home after the procedure.